bobbyfuller48/Projects/Power_Consumption_Visualization/README.md

 8. Sub_metering_2: energy sub-metering No. 2 (in watt-hour of active energy).
 It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light.
 9. Sub_metering_3: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.

 Further details concerning the dataset can be found at the link provided above.
-Each .R file contains code that downloads
+Each .R file contains code that downloads, cleans, and visualizes different relationships found in the data.
+Displayed below is the graph that each .R file generates.

+## bar.R
 ![bar](https://user-images.githubusercontent.com/38505196/108241022-66568780-7119-11eb-8a10-1cfa08d4bc08.png)

+## ts1.R
 ![ts1](https://user-images.githubusercontent.com/38505196/108241036-69517800-7119-11eb-8551-8da094e6e7bd.png)

+## ts2.R
 ![ts2](https://user-images.githubusercontent.com/38505196/108241048-6b1b3b80-7119-11eb-89fd-57cd45eb0b87.png)

+## facets.R
 ![facets](https://user-images.githubusercontent.com/38505196/108241055-6ce4ff00-7119-11eb-8474-761db10a3093.png)